sbourges/emersonWeather/README.md

 }
 ```

-Also needed to have the user choose on of the many city/state returned.
+Also needed to have the user choose one of the many city/state returned.
 This would have been a new component shared by city and zip.

+Can easily add routing to add more menues and functionality.
+As it grow would need to re-organize file structure as too many component folder would be under app.

 Need to add at least unit testing and potentially end to end tests.
-Normally would have done test first, but realize mid way that I wasn't doing it due to re-learning Angular.
-Bad estimate or choice of UI.
-I could have gone for a command line and would have been done in no time.
+Normally would have done test first, but realize mid way that I wasn't doing it being out of shape in TDD mentality.